modxorg/Docs/en/extending-modx/transport-packages/build-script.md

 A build script.
 What is that, you might ask?
 This is the meat of the packaging process; here is where your component is actually put into the nice, neat .zip transport package that you find on modxcms.com or through Revolution's Package Management section.

 This tutorial will guide you through how to create one of those scripts.
-We'll be using a sample component called Quip, which contains a modAction, a few menus, some chunks and a snippet, lexicons, setup options, a license, a readme, and system settings.
+We'll be using a sample component called Quip, which contains a few menus, some chunks and a snippet, lexicons, setup options, a license, a readme, and system settings.
 It's basically a quick, easy run through of all the basics to creating a fundamental build script.

 ## Directory Structure